 That’s exactly what happened this week.

-The Unraveling Tale that Leads to a Flower Bucket
+The Unraveling Tale that Led to a Faux Galvanized Flower Bucket

 Early in the week, I went perusing my collection of thrift finds for a fresh idea.

-You know those ideas sometimes hit like a flash right in the thrift store.
+You know that ideas sometimes hit like a flash right in the thrift store.

 If you’ve been around here for more than a minute, you probably know that in my neck of the woods we have crazy mild winters, about 2.4 weeks of spring, then full-blown, sizzling summertime that lasts until nearly November.

-We’re somewhere in that 2.4 weeks of springtime, and I’ve been simply basking in the vibrant greens, the bursting growth in my herb garden, and the constant bird activity right outside my kitchen window.
+We’re somewhere in that 2.4 weeks of springtime, and I’ve been simply basking in the vibrant greens, the bursting growth in my herb garden, and the constant bird activity at the repurposed bird feeder right outside my kitchen window.

-With spring on my mind, I was looking for something I could repurpose for the garden – maybe even tame that deliciously unruly patch of spearmint that wants to take over the world.
+With spring on my mind, I was looking for a fresh idea for a garden repurpose – maybe even something to tame that deliciously unruly patch of spearmint that wants to take over the world.

 I found an old candle stand and this metal bucket I had bought from a thrift store for 50 cents.